jyrkim/CheckoutCSharp/README.md

 # CheckoutCSharp

-CheckoutCSharp enables .NET projects to use Checkout Finland’s payment service.
-[Checkout Finland’s](https://checkout.fi/) payment service allows customers to use Finnish banks for paying orders on the Internet.
+CheckoutCSharp provides C# code templates that can be used with .NET projects that use [Checkout Finland’s](https://checkout.fi/) payment service.
+Checkout Finland’s payment service allows customers to use Finnish banks for paying orders on the Internet.

 CheckoutCSharp project was made using C#, and it can be used for ASP.NET and ASP.NET MVC Web sites.
 This project was coded with .NET version 4.6 and Visual Studio 2015.

-The [src](../src) folder has following subfolders:
+The [src](src) folder has following subfolders:
 <ul>
-<li>[Checkout](../src/Checkout) folder has reusable code for making and receiving payments, and making queries.</li>
+<li>[Checkout](src/Checkout) folder has reusable code for making and receiving payments, and making queries.</li>
-<li>[Content](../src/Content) folder has css that has been used for demo purposes.</li>
+<li>[Content](src/Content) folder has css that has been used for demo purposes.</li>
-<li>[MVC](../src/MVC) folder has a controller and views that can be used in ASP.NET MVC project.
+<li>[MVC](src/MVC) folder has a controller and views that can be used in ASP.NET MVC project.
 Current files are for testing but can be used as a kind of template for your own project.</li>
-<li>[WebForm](../src/WebForm) folder has WebForms and User Controllers that can be used in ASP.NET project.
+<li>[WebForm](src/WebForm) folder has WebForms and User Controllers that can be used in ASP.NET project.
 Current files are for testing that show how to make payments with Checkout Finland.</li>
 </ul>

-The [example](../example) folder has DemoProject made using Visual Studio 2015 that uses the code in [src](../src) folder.
+The [example](example) folder has DemoProject made using Visual Studio 2015 that uses the code in [src](/src) folder.

-Special thanks go to rkioski’s php GitHub project CheckoutAPIClient,  which I used as basis for this project. https://github.com/rkioski/CheckoutAPIClient
+Special thanks go to rkioski’s php GitHub project [CheckoutAPIClient](https://github.com/rkioski/CheckoutAPIClient),  which I used as basis for this project.

 More Checkout Finland [info](https://checkout.fi/materiaalit/tekninen-materiaali/).